 Social contributions and income tax

 The employer is obliged to pay monthly contributions and income tax for its employees.
-The company also has a set of social contributions due on a monthly basis on the 25th of the following month for which the payroll is processed.
+The company also has a set of monthly social contributions due on the 25th of the following month for which the payroll is processed.

 Working time and vacation